notbadai/ide/README.md

 ## Documentation

-For detailed information on using extensions and developing/modifying your own, please see our [documentation](https://github.com/notbadai/ide/blob/main/docs/README.md).
+For setting up a development environment and detailed information on using extensions and developing/modifying your own, please see our [documentation](https://github.com/notbadai/ide/blob/main/docs/README.md).

 ## Installation